 Convection Inside, Convection Outside

-Like all radiators, oil filled models give out two thirds of their heat in the form of convection, and in order to work as effectively as possible, many have fluted bodies or fins to maximise contact with the air.
-This is why smaller, portable oil filled radiators tend to have a very similar design with lots of tightly packed columns to increase surface area.
-It may not be obvious at first glance but our larger oil filled radiators also utilise the same concept, although their fins are hidden behind a smooth, modern-looking exterior to combine efficiency and aesthetics.
+Like all radiators, oil-filled models give out two thirds of their heat in the form of convection.
+To work as effectively as possible, many have fluted bodies or fins to maximise contact with the air.
+This is why smaller, portable oil-filled radiators tend to have a very similar design with lots of tightly packed columns to increase surface area.
+It may not be obvious at first glance but our larger oil-filled radiators also utilise the same concept, although their fins are hidden behind a smooth, modern-looking exterior to combine efficiency and aesthetics.

 Where Misconceptions Arise…

-Oil filled radiators are a mainstay of households up and down the country because of their reliability and efficiency.
-If you’re looking for oil radiators with the very latest technology, our Haverland Designer TT range has received a recent upgrade for 2018 and now sports more energy-saving features than ever.
-We hope that this blog has illuminated the world of oil filled radiators for you but if you need any more information on our range, our Sales team is always on hand to help.
+Oil-filled radiators are a mainstay of households up and down the country because of their reliability and efficiency.
+The way they heat makes them perfect at retaining warmth long after switch off, ensuring you get the absolute most out of your money.
+With a range of stylish options available, there’s an oil-filled radiator to suit any space or existing design scheme.
+We hope that this blog has illuminated the world of oil-filled radiators for you, but if you need any more information on our range, our Sales team is always on hand to help.